1998/1998 Archive

 Organisations; charities and campaigning groups like Shelter and

-local authorities; water authorities; health trusts and health boards.
+groups; local authorities; water authorities; health trusts and

-manifesto and is anticipating a further print run could be necessary.
+the manifesto and is anticipating a further print run could be

-They want to work jointly with organisations where their policies
+necessary.
+They want to work jointly with organisations where

 " When we started to research who we needed